Car Insurance Discounts: 20+ Ways to Save Money on Your Premium in 2026

 For Safe, Low-Mileage Drivers

-Stack telematics (30-40%) + multi-car (25%) + anti-theft (23%) + low mileage (up to 25%).
+Stack telematics programs (30–40%) + multi-car (up to 25%) + anti-theft (up to 23%) + low mileage (up to 25%).
 Safe drivers who monitor their habits and drive infrequently can achieve some of the highest savings rates available.

 For Students

-Layer good student (up to 25%) + defensive driving (10%) + low mileage (up to 25%) + paperless (5%).
-Young drivers who demonstrate responsibility both academically and behind the wheel can significantly offset the high cost of insurance for young adults.
+Layer good student (up to 25%) + defensive driving (10%) + low mileage (up to 25%) + away-at-college discount (10–25%).
+Young drivers who demonstrate responsibility both academically and behind the wheel can significantly offset the high cost of coverage for their age group.

 For Military Families

-Combine USAA military (up to 30%) + SafePilot telematics (15%) + on-base garaging (15%) + bundling (20%).
+Combine USAA military base discount + SafePilot telematics (15% enrollment, up to 30% at renewal) + on-base garaging (15%) + bundling (up to 25%).
 Military households with multiple vehicles and home insurance can see dramatic reductions in premium costs.
+See the full breakdown in our car insurance rates guide for 2026.

 Real-World Savings Examples